LewisLabUCSD/Mito_Trace/README_clone_lineage.md

 Note that one donor did not have any confident clones called (p>0.9 a cell is assigned to a clone) when n-clones is 100.

-## F. Inspired by Dawn et al Fig2. , dim-red cell-type:clone cell count matrix highlights lineages that are certain found certain 'fate-cluster', so we can find some lineages
+## F. Inspired by Lin et al Fig2. , dim-red cell-type:clone cell count matrix highlights lineages that are certain found certain 'fate-cluster', so we can find some lineages

 - Donors are separated
 - There are still dynamics can be seen between lineages and cell types